cameronmcnz/cameronmcnz/course/lab4.md

 <pre>mainClassName = "com.mcnz.rps.DesktopGame"</pre>

-You may need to add the appropriate 'apply' to reference it and run it.
+If you want to run the glass with Gradle, look up the labs how to configure this.
+You may need to add the appropriate 'apply' to reference it and run it. (page 36)

 ### Prepare for continuous deployment

-Add this to your Gradle build
+Add this to your Gradle build.
+(This only works if you cloned the GitHub repo in the C:/Workspace folder.)

 <pre>
 task copyFile(type: Copy) {